 After you create and upload your designs, all you have to do is promote your items.
 When items are purchased, the print-on-demand company takes care of the printing and shipping of the product.

 They’ll even handle returns, making this a no-hassle and low-risk way to make passive income as a student.
 Check out sites like printify.com and zazzle.com.

 Starting a blog will require a small financial investment, time, and consistency upfront.
 However once the ball is rolling, a blog has the potential to bring in income for years to come.

 Once there’s an audience, there are many ways that a blog can provide passive income for students.
 You can use Google Adsense to bring in ad revenue or promote products and/or services to bring in affiliate income.

-You could even sell your own products or services to your audience down the line.
+You could even sell your own products or services, such as an online course, to your audience down the line.
 Setting up your blog and creating good content will take time and consistency, but once you’ve grown your audience most of the income will be passive.

 8. Start a vlog

 Vlogging can be a great passive income source for students.
 With some basic camera and editing skills, you can start by just turning on your camera (or using your phone!) to film your everyday life.